fbohz/nyc-web-students-012819/10-activerecord/README.md

 # Create a new Migration to add an integer column to the acorns table

+@# Mass Assignment
+when we initialize an object with a Hash, and call the key= method for each attribute

 ## Lecture Notes

 ### Rake and File Structure